AdaCore/spark2014/docs/ug/usage.rst

       Post => (if X'Old < Threshold'Old then X = X'Old + 1
                elsif X'Old >= Threshold'Old then X = X'Old);

+Note that these two declarations do not lead to the same proofs.
+Indeed, with contract-cases, the fact that the contract cases are disjoint and cover the cases allowed by the precondition is proven once and for all.
+On the other hand, with the precondition and the postcondition, it is assumed by the prover and must be verified at each call.

 Contract cases can be expressed both as pragmas and aspects.
 The syntax of contract case pragmas is the following: